jonheller1/hist_sql_mon/README.md

 Create a Github issue.
 Or send an email to the creator, Jon Heller, at jonearles@yahoo.com

+## Alternatives

+Oracle 12c has a Performance Hub, which includes Monitored SQL in historical mode.
+But this program will still likely be useful in 12c since SQL Monitoring has unresolved bugs and will not always correctly monitor statements.

 ## License
 `hist_sql_mon` is licensed under the LGPL.